SalvatoreRa/tutorial/README.md

 # About me

-I am Salvatore Raieli, Senior Data Scientist in a pharmaceutical company.
+I am Salvatore Raieli, a Senior Data Scientist in a pharmaceutical company.
 My work consist in applying machine learning and artificial intelligence in drug discovery process.
 I have a PhD in immunology and I have years of experience in coding, machine learning and bioinformatics.
 I have worked in different projects related to machine learning and biology (for work or for passion).
 I am following a master in Artificial Intelligence to dive inside the theory.
 I have always been passionated about artificial intelligence, biology and understand how complex systems work.

-I think that artificial intelligence will drive the new wave of innovation and it will revolution biology, medicine and pharma industry.
-I always thought that science should be more democratic and sharing knowledge is fundamental for the improvement of science.
-For this reason, I have planned to write tutorials where trying to explain machine learning and artificial intelligence in the easiest way possible.
+I think that artificial intelligence will drive the new wave of innovation and it will revolutionize biology, medicine, and the pharma industry.
+I always thought that science should be more democratic and that sharing knowledge is fundamental for the improvement of science.
+For this reason, I have planned to write tutorials where I am trying to explain machine learning and artificial intelligence in the easiest way possible.

 [Medium account](https://medium.com/@salvatore-raieli)